ysthakur/fred/writeup/writeup.typ

 = Implementation

-#smallcaps[fred] was created to try out this algorithm.
-The implementation can be found at https://github.com/ysthakur/fred.
+#smallcaps[Fred] was created to try out this algorithm.
+The implementation can be found at https://github.com/ysthakur/Fred.
 The language uses automatic reference counting and is compiled to C. Partly because it is compiled to C and partly because I made it, it involves copious amounts of jank.
-When I have time after finals, I will try to get rid of some of this awfulness, as well as document my code better, but in the meantime, #smallcaps[fred] is mostly functional (functional as in alcoholic).
+When I have time after finals, I will try to get rid of some of this awfulness, as well as document my code better, but in the meantime, #smallcaps[Fred] is mostly functional (functional as in alcoholic).

 = Future work

 #bibliography("writeup-bib.bib")

+#heading(numbering: none)[
-= Why name it #smallcaps[fred]?
+  Why name it #smallcaps[Fred]?
+]

 I was going to name it Foo, but there's already an esolang by that name that's fairly well-known (by esolang standards).
 So I went to the Wikipedia page on metasyntactic variables and picked "fred."
 I figured that if I needed to, I could pretend that it was something meaningful, like maybe an acronym or the name of a beloved childhood pet.

-I could maybe say that when I was young, I had a cute little hamster called Freddie Krueger, so named because of the striped red sweater my grandmother had knitted for him, as well as his proclivity for murdering small children.
+For example, I could say that when I was young, I had a cute little hamster called Freddie Krueger, so named because of the striped red sweater my grandmother had knitted for him, as well as his proclivity for murdering small children.
 In his spare time, Fred would exercise on his hamster wheel, or as he liked to call it, his Hamster Cycle.

 But one day, I came home to find Fred lying on the hamster cycle, unresponsive.
 The vet said that he'd done too much running and had had a heart attack.
 I was devastated.
 It was then that I decided that, to exact my revenge on the cycle that killed Fred, I would kill all cycles.